N26 Bank Account

 - 0% foreign currency fees

 Digital banks, also known as app-based or online banks, give you a whole bank in your pocket.
 There’s a host of challenger banks, online banks and personal finance apps available now, designed to give you better, faster control of your money.

 We’ve rounded up everything you need to know so you can decide if digital banks are right for you.

-There are several advantages to mobile banking:
+There are several advantages to signing up with a challenger bank:

 Digital banks in Ireland usually have limitations on how many ATM withdrawals you can make a month and do not offer cheque facilities.
 With prepaid cards, you have to load your account digitally through a bank transfer.

 Digital banks tend to have better services in terms of foreign currency.
 Some let you hold multiple currencies in your account while others let you make international transfers faster and more cheaply than standard banks.
 No foreign currency fees also let you shop from websites abroad without paying too much for your purchase.